Bridging the Gaps – How We Can Help

-- To help those who are diagnosed but are not receiving full medical support or follow up care
+- To provide information and strategies for self-regulated learning to support people living with acquired brain injury, including those who are diagnosed but are not receiving full medical support or follow-up care or may have completed rehabilitation and have no further support

-- To provide information that will empower people to improve their health and understanding of their cognitive impairments and symptoms
+- To provide information that will encourage people to improve their health and understanding of their cognitive impairments and symptoms

-- Make it clear what services are available and how to seek a referral at any stage post-injury.
-Many people don’t know what services are available to them.
-Many people are unaware that any help exists at all.
+- Help individuals understand what services are available and how to seek a referral at any stage post-injury.
+We appreciate many people don’t know what help is available to them or might be unaware that any help exists at all

 - Through global events: raise awareness and educate the public to improve cultural understanding of brain injury and associated vulnerabilities, brain health and mental wellness, and to teach about needs and adjustments to improve prevention